DragosPopse/mani/README.md

 ## Getting Started
 - Install https://github.com/DragosPopse/odin-lua
-- Place the contents of the shared directory in `%ODIN_ROOT%/shared` folder or a collection of your choice
+- Place the contents of the shared directory in `%ODIN_ROOT%/shared` folder or a collection of your choice.
+If `ODIN_ROOT` is configured, you can just call `copy_to_shared.bat`
 - Build `generator` directory `odin build generator -out:build/mani.exe`
+- Create a `.json` file with the configuration of the generator.
+See !(mani_config.json) for all the available options
-- The output executable accepts a directory as parameter `mani path/to/src`
+- The output executable accepts a json as parameter `mani config.json`.
+You can specify `--show-timings` for benchmarking the performance of the generation.
-- The output of `mani` is a `*.generated.odin` file for each package encountered in the directory and it's subdirectories
+- The output of `mani` is a source file `*.(config.odin_ext)` and a LSP file `*(config.lua_ext)` for each package encountered in the directory and it's subdirectories.
 - When initializing the lua state, call `mani.export_all` in order to hook all the code generated to your lua state
-- Build your source with the `-ignore-unkown-attributes` flag

-## Overview

 ```odin
 import lua "shared:lua"
 import luaL "shared:luaL"